REGIONAL HIGHLIGHTS

 Farmers first

-Being a network organization has been essential for achieving these results.
+Being organized as a network has been essential for achieving these results.
 By sharing knowledge, tools, systems and experiences, we improve our solutions, expand our scale and increase our effectiveness.
 We have surpassed most of our targets for 2023, and even some of our 2025 targets.

 I am delighted to introduce Solidaridad’s annual report for the year 2023.
 Whether you are a farmer representative, a corporate partner, a government official, a scholar, or an interested reader, your contributions have been indispensable to Solidaridad’s achievements throughout 2023.

-Solidaridad has always prioritized reaching out to the most remote and underserved farmers, bringing their voices of farmers forward in the sustainability debate, and serving their needs.
-I appreciate the tireless efforts of Solidaridad’s 1230 dedicated staff members worldwide.
+Solidaridad has always prioritized reaching out to the most remote and underserved farmers, bringing their voices forward in the sustainability debate, and serving their needs.
+I appreciate the tireless efforts of Solidaridad’s 1,230 dedicated staff members worldwide.
 They have consistently gone above and beyond, often traversing great distances, to provide farmers and workers with crucial access to training, information, finance, and inputs.

 This unwavering dedication of our team efforts underpins the outcomes outlined in this report.
 The impact of Solidaridad’s work resonates vividly through the personal stories of farmers and is quantified through comprehensive data on inputs, outputs, and overall impact.